Kevin A. Ross: Return to media

 In 2008, Fox News Radio and BlogTalkRadio partnered to bring listeners "Election 2008: Battle of the Blog Talkers."
 Fans of FOX News Radio's "FOX Across America" selected their favorite BlogTalkRadio hosts from each side of the political spectrum during a weeklong, one-on-one tournament.
 Ross was chosen as one of the eight hosts, and ultimately won the contest representing the political right.

-At a 2009 business meeting with comedian Byron Allen to discuss an online media venture, Allen was so impressed with Ross that he made him a deal right on the spot to host what would be the first of six court shows for Entertainment Studios (ES).
-The following year, "America's Court with Judge Ross" was among the 2010-2011 crop of freshman programs in daytime.
-Entering its thirteenth season in September 2022, America's Court can also be seen on Justice Central, ES’ legal cable network.
+At a 2009 business meeting with comedian Byron Allen to discuss an online media venture, Allen was so impressed with Ross that he made a deal on the spot, allowing Ross to host what would be the first of nine court shows for Entertainment Studios (ES).
+The following year, "America's Court with Judge Ross" launched as a daytime program.
+Entering its sixteenth season in September 2025, America's Court can also be seen on Justice Central, ES’ legal cable network.

-Ross’ acting credits include appearing as the judge in independent films ”Blindfire” and ”Broken Star” ”, and an episode of Bounce TV’s comedy series ”In The Cut”.
-Additionally, the Netflix release ”Ava (2020 film)” features Ross presiding over an America's Court case.
+Kevin Ross' acting credits include appearing as the judge in independent films "Blindfire" and "Broken Star", and an episode of Bounce TV’s comedy series "In The Cut".
+Additionally, the Netflix release "Ava (2020 film)" features Ross presiding over an America's Court case.

 Entrepreneurship

-Along with serving as one of the executive producers on the Emmy nominated America's Court, Ross hosts Kevin Ross The Podcast on TheGrio's Black Podcast Network.
-He appears on various cable and radio outlets such as Fox News, MSNBC, CNN, Black Entertainment Television (BET), NPR, and KJLH 102.3 FM as a legal, political and social commentator.
+Ross hosted Kevin Ross The Podcast on TheGrio's Black Podcast Network until the platform ceased production.
+Along with serving as one of the executive producers on America's Court, he has appeared on various cable and radio outlets such as Fox News, MSNBC, CNN, Black Entertainment Television (BET), NPR, and KJLH 102.3 FM as a legal, political and social commentator.

 Personal

-Kevin Ross is married with two sons and resides in the Los Angeles area.
+Ross is married with two sons and resides in the Los Angeles area.